IMAGINARY/gradient-descent/README.md

 ## Credits

 Developed by Christian Stussak and Eric Londaits, based on a concept by Aaron Montag, IMAGINARY gGmbH.
 Dutch translation by Jarne Renders.
+French translation by Barbara Knapiak.

 ## License